Energy policy of the United States: Petroleum

-The US bans energy imports from countries such as Russia (because of the Russo-Ukrainian War), and Venezuela.
-The US limits exports of oil from Iran.
-The US imports energy from multiple countries, led by Canada, although it is a net exporter.
+The US bans energy imports from countries such as Russia (because of the Russo-Ukrainian War) and Venezuela.
+The US also limits exports of oil from Iran.
+Although it is a net exporter, the US imports energy from multiple countries, led by Canada.

+Clean technology

+In May 2024, the Biden administration doubled tariffs on solar cells imported from China and more than tripled tariffs on lithium-ion electric vehicle batteries imported from China.
+The increased tariffs will be phased in over a period of three years.

 Export

-The US does not limit energy exports, although it has in the past.

-In 1975, the United States implemented a crude oil export ban, which limited most of the crude oil exports to other countries.
-It came two years after an OPEC oil embargo that banned oil sales to the U.S. had sent gas prices skyrocketing.
-Newspaper photographs of long lines of cars outside of gas stations became a common and worrisome image.
-Congress voted in 2015 to repeal a 40-year ban on exporting U.S. crude oil.
+In 1975, the United States implemented a crude oil export ban, which limited most exports to other countries.
+It came two years after an OPEC oil embargo banned oil sales to the U.S. and sent gas prices skyrocketing.
+Newspaper photographs of long car lines outside of gas stations became a common and worrisome image.
+Forty years later in 2015, Congress voted to repeal its ban on exporting U.S. crude oil.
 Since that year, crude exports have skyrocketed nearly 600% to 3.2 million barrels per day in 2020, according to data from the U.S. Energy Information Administration.

+Under President Biden, the pattern continued, as hundreds of other new oil and gas projects, many of them marked for boosting exports to counter China and Russia's influence, were approved.
+In response to criticism from environmentalists, Biden temporarily suspended regulatory approvals for new natural gas export terminals in January 2024, but in July, Louisiana federal judge James D. Cain Jr. halted the suspension temporarily amid a lawsuit from 16 Republican-governed states.